musicrizz/MyFragmentsLoader/README.md

 # MyFragmentsLoader
-My Utility for learn OpenGl stuff with https://thebookofshaders.com/ and https://www.shadertoy.com/
+My Utility for learn OpenGl stuff with [thebookofshaders](https://thebookofshaders.com/) and [shadertoy](https://www.shadertoy.com)
 --------

-It can load multiple glsl programs (" *multiple fragment shaders with one vertex shader in common* ") .
-You can select the current fragment to display and when you edit the fragment source, current or not, the application reload the associated program.
+It can load *multiple fragment shaders with one vertex shader in common*.
+You can select the current fragment to display and when you edit the fragment source code, current or not, the application reload the associated program.

+For example :
+You can start the application like ``./MyFragmentsLoader -f fragment_folder/ -r -t texture_forder/``
-You can add fragment shaders in the folder of your choise, when the program start it load all shaders and you can switch them with + and -
+The application load all fragments and images and you can select the current fragment to display with + or - .

-for example you can run this app to view the result and edit the fragment shader with Visual Studio Code.

-USAGE:
-$ ./MyFragmetsLoader -f *'fragment_shaders_folder'*
-	   -f   : specify folder where are located all fragment shaders
-	   -r   : (optional) set recursive search in subfolder of fragment folder
-	   -v   : (optional) specify your vertex shader file that will common to all fragment . ('overwrite the default')

-**WORK IN PROGRESS - not complete yet
+Then you can edit The fragment source code with an editor of your choise, like Visual Studio, and when you save the file ,the application reload the associated program.
+If the compilation is not successiful it will display an ERROR image and the error will be printed on the console.

+PS:
+at the moment the errors are printed on the console, but I have to implement a text system for diplay directly in the error Window.

+This is a cpp project with Eclipse.
+Required lib :
+* GL
+* GLEW
+* glfw
+* glm

+also I used [stb_image.h](https://github.com/nothings/stb/blob/master/stb_image.h) for loading the texture images and [easylogging++](https://github.com/amrayn/easyloggingpp) for logger.

 ![shadertoy](img.png)